ipv6tech/cloud-networking-101/README.md

 # **Multicloud Networking 101:** _Networking to and inside the Cloud Service Providers_

+> [!NOTE]
+> **_This is a work in progress and not complete yet_**

 ## Abstract

-The Internet2 Team (Scott Taylor and others) will lead participants through a deep dive into cloud networking.
+This workshop will lead you through a deep dive into cloud networking.
 As a participant, you will leave this workshop with knowledge of the necessary networking components to operate a functional cloud environment with dedicated cloud connectivity.

-During the first half of the workshop, we will cover the following topics:
+The first half of the workshop will mostly be a lecture style workshop that covers the following topics:

 - Overview and benefits of Internet2’s Cloud Connect service
 - Tutorial on Internet2’s Insight Console used to build dedicated connections to the Cloud Service Providers